TcMenu/tcMenu/xmlPlugins/examples/plugin-item-file.md

             </Property>
         </Properties>

+There are a few additional property variables that you can use within your xml, these are always added so safe to use in any item:

+* ROOT - this property always references the first menu item
+* TARGET - always set to the board type you selected
+* NAMESPACE - always set to the namespace entered during setup
+* APP_NAME - the name of the application
+* APP_UUID - the UUID of the application

 Complex applicability conditions can be added by nesting ApplicabilityDef entries.
 See the separate [page on applicability definitions](applicability-definitions.md).
 You can apply applicability on nearly all definitions within this file, either as a reference to one declared here, or locally.
 When defined in the applicability defs section the applicabilities can be nested with `and` / `or` operations.

     <ApplicabilityDefs>